-For some Yoga practitioners, the body is sacred and should not be defiled.
-For others, the skin is just a blank canvas, making it possible to display thoughts, texts, and deities that inspire and inform your practice.
+For some Yoga practitioners, the body is something sacred and should not be tarnished.
+For others, the skin is just a blank canvas, allowing them to display thoughts, texts, and deities that inspire and inform their practice.

-These works, performed on shoulders, chest, arms and legs can be "hidden" during a work day, as is done by many.
-But when practicing yoga in many cases, the clothes are gone, and the tattoos are displayed.
+These works, done on shoulders, chest, arms, and legs can be ?hidden? during a work day, as is done by many.
+But when practicing Yoga in many cases, the clothes are gone, and the tattoos are shown.

-THE New York Times He created a gallery with several tattooed yoga practitioners.
+O New York Times has created a gallery with several tattooed people who practice Yoga.
 Check it out below:

 CAROL TESSITORE, 32

-The peacock that covers the left side of Carol's back is a way of representing her personality, at times being displayed and also heated.
-Carol is a vinyasa practitioner who says her tattoo took more than 25 hours to make, costing over $ 2,000.
+The peacock that covers the left side of Carol's back is a way of representing her personality, being at times displayed and also warm.
+Carol is a vinyasa practitioner and says her tattoo took over 25 hours to make, costing over $2,000.

 LULA TRAINOR, 28:

-Trainor, who currently practices Anusara for his universal alignment principles was 19 when heacting of a lotus flower in your chest.
-She was attracted to the symbol as it is born in dirty waters and emerges in the light, which pleased her.
+Trainor, who currently practices Anusara for its universal alignment principles, was 19 years old when she made the tacting out a Lotus Flower on her chest.
+She was attracted to the symbol, since it is born in dirty water and emerges in the light, which pleased her.

 Tattoos mark a moment you want to remember.
 Life is co-founder of Jivamukti Yoga International School.
 Life has done his tattoos in 4 phases, but claims to have stopped after they became "mainstream".